nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

    * On the nRF5340 DK v2.0.0, there is one fewer COM port than on v1.0.0, so the secure and non-secure UART peripheral must be wired to the same pins.
      Specifically, wire the pins **P0.25** and **P0.26** to **P0.20** and **P0.22**, respectively.

+Limitations
+***********

+The following services are not supported:

+* Audit Log service in IPC model
+* Firmware Update service
+* Attestation service

+The following Crypto modules or ciphers are not supported:

+* OFB
+* CFB

+Isolation level 3 is not supported.

+In Isolation level 2 or higher, the number of peripherals configured as secure in Application Root of Trust (ARoT) is limited by the number of available MPU regions.

+Nordic platforms support only the GCC toolchain for building TF-M.

+Enabling Floating point support in TF-M is currently not supported.
+Enabling Floating point Hard ABI (:kconfig:option:`CONFIG_FP_HARDABI`) in the application is currently not supported.

 Migrating from Secure Partition Manager to Trusted Firmware-M
 *************************************************************